Chapter 21 BWV 48 Ich elender Mensch, wer wird mich erlösen

 In many respects this cantata adheres to the established pattern of opening chorus and closing chorale separated by alternating recitatives and arias.
 However, right in the middle Bach has placed an additional, unadorned harmonisation of a second chorale.
 The reason for this is not obvious although some possible explanations will present themselves.

 We should note however, that with the exception of C 109, this is the last cantata to begin with an expansive chorus before C 70, a large, bipartite work which completes the ecclesiastical year.
 Thereafter Bach returned to presenting large opening choruses with gusto, particularly throughout the periods of Advent, Christmas and the New Year.
+It may have been a matter of restraining his full resources in order to unleash them anew for the major events of the year.

 Whatever its context may have been, the first movement of C 48 is one to relish, with its dark brooding atmosphere and preoccupation with misery and death.
 This is not one of those two-part structures which appear so frequently in the earlier part of the cycle 1 cantatas.
 It is, rather, an integrated tone poem, carefully built about the melody of the chorale which will later close the cantata.
 It consistently sustains the atmosphere of subdued menace through to the very last bar.